rhertogh/yii2-oauth2-server/README.md

 Versioning & Change Log
 -----------------------
 The Yii2-Oauth2-Server follows [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html)
-Please see the [Change Log](CHANGELOG.md) for more information on version history.
+Please see the [Change Log](CHANGELOG.md) for more information on version history and the [Upgrading Instructions](UPGRADE.md) when upgrading to a newer version.

 Directory Structure
 -------------------